 Seek Medical Care After a Car Accident

 Some accident victims sustain severe injuries and require immediate emergency medical care.
-Other injured parties might feel able to walk away from the accident on their own.
-Even if you are able to walk away from an accident, you should still see a healthcare professional to ensure you do not have hidden or internal injuries.
+Other injured parties might be able to walk away from the accident independently.
+However, even if you are able to walk away from an accident, you should still see a healthcare professional.
+It ensures you do not have hidden or internal injuries.

 If you sought medical attention after an accident, the cost of the medical care you received might be eligible for financial compensation from the at-fault driver.
 Those expenses might include: